open-tale/open-tale.github.io/_docs/04-challenges.md

 #### Damage regarding the range

-* For close-range attacks (swords, clubs, axes, daggers), the distance must not be greater than 1m;
+* For close-range attacks (swords, clubs, axes, daggers), the distance must not be greater than 1 du;

-* For long-range attacks (bows, slingshots, shurikens), the maximum distance allowed between the character and the target is 5 + Dexterity, in meters.
+* For long-range attacks (bows, slingshots, shurikens), the maximum distance allowed between the character and the target is 5 + Dexterity, in du.

 #### Damage regarding the number of targets